 GeneCards Summary for GABRA2 Gene

-GABRA2 (Gamma-Aminobutyric Acid Type A Receptor Alpha2 Subunit) is a Protein Coding gene.
+GABRA2 (Gamma-Aminobutyric Acid Type A Receptor Subunit Alpha2) is a Protein Coding gene.
 Diseases associated with GABRA2 include Developmental And Epileptic Encephalopathy 78 and Alcohol Dependence.
-Among its related pathways are Apoptosis Pathway and Transmission across Chemical Synapses.
-GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GABRA4.
+Among its related pathways are GABA receptor activation and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and GABA-A receptor activity.
+An important paralog of this gene is GABRA1.

 UniProtKB/Swiss-Prot Summary for GABRA2 Gene